hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 TeXstudio is an integrated writing environment for creating LaTeX documents.
 If you want to contribute to the book than this is the tool to use.

-Controbutions will be handled by the Git and the GitHub.
+Contributions will be handled by the Git and the GitHub.
 So, [create an account](https://github.com/join) on the GitHub if you don't have one already.
 You will use Git to make versions of your changes and the GitHub [pull requests](https://help.github.com/articles/using-pull-requests) to send me your changes.

-Please, read a bit about the Git and the GitHub itself before you start with your contributions.
+Please, read a bit about the [Git](http://git-scm.com/doc) and the [GitHub](https://help.github.com/) itself before you start with your contributions.
 Happy contributing!

 # License